House on Haunted Hill (1999 film): Development

-House on Haunted Hill was the first film produced by American production company Dark Castle Entertainment.
-Joel Silver and Robert Zemeckis had discussed remaking William Castle's 1959 film as early as 1997.
-Castle's daughter Terry Castle served as co-producer on the remake.
-Director William Malone was a fan of the original film, which he had seen in his childhood.
-Malone and producer Dick Beebe worked on the film's screenplay for a year and a half.
+House on Haunted Hill was the first film produced by American production company Dark Castle Entertainment, formed in 1998 by producers Joel Silver and Gilbert Adler, and filmmaker Robert Zemeckis.
+Silver and Zemeckis, collaborators on the Tales from the Crypt television series, had discussed remaking William Castle's 1959 film as early as 1997, with Zemeckis citing it among his favorite films.

+Zemeckis proposed a remake of the film to Castle's daughter, Terry, who herself had already considered shopping a remake to film studios.
+However, her father had sold the rights to the film years prior in order to pay for her college tuition.
+In the intervening decades since the film's release, the rights had passed from Allied Artists to Lorimar before the latter's catalogue was absorbed by Warner Bros.
+"There were no ancillary rights," Castle said, "so I went to Warner Bros., which owns it now.
+They told me that Joel Silver and Robert Zemeckis had been talking about making a modern version of the picture."
+Terry Castle would ultimately serve as co-producer on the remake.

+Director William Malone was also a fan of the original film, which he had seen as a child.
+Malone and screenwriter Dick Beebe developed a screenplay over a period of a year and a half, based on the original by Robb White.
 According to Malone, he wrote approximately twenty percent of the screenplay, though he did not take a writing credit on it.

-Co-producer Gilbert Adler noted that he felt the film was "totally different" from the original, but retained the spirit of the original, in terms of "how we're telling the story, and the basic tenets of the story itself.
+Co-producer Adler noted that he felt the film was "totally different" from the original, but retained its spirit in terms of "how we're telling the story, and the basic tenets of the story itself.
 We contemporize it as much as possible."
 The unethical psychiatry methods and experimental procedures featured in the film were loosely based on medical experiments conducted by the Nazis.

 Unlike in the 1959 film, in which a supernatural element was only hinted at (and ultimately revealed to be a ruse), the reality of paranormal forces attacking the party attendees was made explicit in Beebe's screenplay.